pareyesv/rs/slides/2025/bootcamp0-1.md

 (informed by shared experiences)

-## I am Andres Aravena

-+ Senior AI Engineer at Ennova-Research (Venice)
-+ Former academic at Istanbul University
-+ Mathematical Engineer, U. of Chile
-+ PhD Informatics, INRIA–U Rennes 1, France
-+ PhD Mathematical Modeling, U. of Chile

-## I used to teach Bioinformatics

-That is, a mix of Biology and Informatics

-Every class **50%** of my students were *bored*

-+ Some said I teach obvious things
-+ Some said I teach incomprehensible things

-The *50%* changed every class

-Today will be similar

 ## Focus on Philosophy, not Tools

 Tools will change in time.
 There will be new tools